ambossIconambossIcon

 Register or log in , in order to read the full article.

-Management approachtoggle arrow icon
+Initial approachtoggle arrow icon

-The following applies to patients with acute chest pain and suspected ACS.
 See “Management of chest pain” for an approach to patients with undifferentiated chest pain.

 Initial triage based on ECG findings [3][7]